 Orland Park is a larger medium-sized village located in the state of Illinois.
-With a population of 58,432 people and nine constituent neighborhoods, Orland Park is the 21st largest community in Illinois.
+With a population of 58,703 people and 11 constituent neighborhoods, Orland Park is the 21st largest community in Illinois.

 Orland Park real estate is some of the most expensive in Illinois, although Orland Park house values don't compare to the most expensive real estate in the U.S.

-Orland Park is a decidedly white-collar village, with fully 86.16% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Orland Park is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Orland Park who work in office and administrative support (15.48%), sales jobs (14.65%), and management occupations (12.79%).
+Orland Park is a decidedly white-collar village, with fully 85.29% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Orland Park is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Orland Park who work in management occupations (13.24%), sales jobs (12.99%), and office and administrative support (12.15%).

-The per capita income in Orland Park in 2010 was $40,244, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $160,976 for a family of four.
-However, Orland Park contains both very wealthy and poor people as well.
+The per capita income in Orland Park in 2018 was $42,900, which is wealthy relative to Illinois and the nation.
+This equates to an annual income of $171,600 for a family of four.

 The most common language spoken in Orland Park is English.
 Other important languages spoken here include Arabic and Spanish.